MohamedKamalOthman/train-booking-react-native/README.md

 # 🚆 Saudi Arabia Railways - React Native

-This is a UI clone of SAR app using react native.
+A React Native app for booking train tickets in Saudi Arabia.
+It's a UI clone of SAR app on the market.
+This app was built as a part of a task as an intern at Ejada Systems.

 # ⚙️ Installation